gdbooks/LegacyOpenGL/Chapter5/direction.md

 Movies take this one step further, and have lights only affect certain parts of a character.
 In [Tangled](http://www.imdb.com/title/tt0398286/), [Flynn](http://disney.wikia.com/wiki/Flynn_Rider) had 8 lights attached to him that only affected his hair!
 Highlights where added to the hair using local lights.

+We need independently lit objects to do local lighting.
+The process for doing local lights and the process for light culling (having the bedroom light not affect objects in the kitchen) is the same.
+We simply disable lights that don't effect the object, and configure the lights that do affect it appropriateley.

+We're going to make a new scene using the final Dynamic Lights scene as a base.
+This is what we are about to render

+* he tarus only be lit by the green light
+* * The sphere lit only by the red light
+* The cube will be lit by the blue light and a purple light.
+  * Instead of adding a 4th light (Light3) to the scene, we're going to recycle the red light and turn it purple
+  * the purple light will be static.
+* The floor will be lit only by the blue light.